Protect your child

 Curiosity about sex and interest is a normal part of a child’s development.
 If your child is young and has come across pornography by mistake, they are much more likely to need reassurance and support.

 Pornography can be a difficult subject to talk about with children, especially younger ones.
 But it’s important to let your child know that pornography doesn’t show a realistic picture of sex and relationships.
+Our ambassador Dr Linda Papadopoulos provides age-specific do’s and don’ts to consider when addressing online pronography with children as they grow.

 When should you talk to kids about porn?